Puccini Sheet Music and Biography

 This section of Puccini’s blog reads a little bit like a soap opera.
 In 1884, aged twenty four he began an affair with a married woman called Elvira.
-She had an unhappy marriage as her husband was a notorious womanizer.
-However, his actions caught up with him as he was killed by the husband of one of the women he was having an affair with.
-His death coincided almost to the day when Giacomo, Elvira and their son Antonio had a serious car crash in which Giacomo got trapped underneath the vehicle.
+Elvira had an unhappy marriage as her husband was a notorious womanizer.
+One day however, her husband’s actions caught up with him as the husband of one of the women he was having an affair with killed him.
+Around the same time Giacomo, Elvira and their son Antonio had a serious car crash.
+Giacomo was trapped underneath the vehicle.
 Fortunately, all three survived and it was at this point that Giacomo and Elvira could marry and

 Marriage wasn’t the bliss that Giacomo and Elvira had envisaged, and Puccini became quite a ladies man having many affairs.
 As a consequence of this Elvira ended up going prison for five months after publicly announcing Puccini’s affair with their maid which lead to her suicide… (the autopsy revealed the maid died a virgin).

 I am sure the soap opera continued, but …

 Puccini built his reputation after writing Capriccio Sinfonico for his thesis for the Milan Conservatory.
 It was performed in 1883

 - 1896 La Bohème

 - 1924 Turandot